wdbm/media_editing/README.md

 # Markdown_to_HTML.py

-This script recursively converts Markdown files at a specified directory to HTML files, with options to include table of contents and to specify a CSS style.
+This script recursively converts Markdown files at a specified directory to HTML files, with options to include numbered sections, table of contents, CSS and to output commands only, not execute.

 # images_to_video.py